Spencer Hupp | Contributing Writer

 Farmhouse window ratting lightly.

 Nathan’s palpable joy in hitching sounds to unusual partners is intense and refreshing, especially in the service of such landscaped grandeur as invigorates this collection.
-Eggtooth, with its startling range of reference, madcap vocabulary, and alliterative vigor makes for a compelling, if not totally convincing, whole.
-I’m reminded everywhere in this collection of Wallace Stevens’ complaint to Frost “The trouble with you, Robert, is that you write about subjects.”
+I’m reminded of Wallace Stevens’ complaint to Frost: “The trouble with you, Robert, is that you write about subjects.”
 And Frost’s counter: “The trouble with you, Wallace, is that you write about bric-a-brac.”
-Nathan proves them right in combination: Eggtooth’s American subject is bric-a-brac.
+Nathan proves them right in combination.
+Eggtooth—with its startling range of reference, madcap vocabulary, and alliterative vigor—makes a compelling case: the American subject is bric-a-brac.Â

 —